Dynamic Light Scattering

 Figure 2.
 Correlation functions for proteins of two different sizes.

-To complete the other variables in this equation, sample temperature is measured and viscosity is user-defined.
+To complete the other variables in this equation, sample temperature T is measured and solvent viscosity η is user-defined.
 The diameter calculated is the hydrodynamic diameter.
-The standard deviation of the diffusion coefficient measurement is connected to the width of the size distribution and usually converted to a polydispersity index (PDI).
+The correlation function also allows the determination of the uniformity or homogeneity of the sample, quantified by the polydispersity index (PDI).

-The second method of DLS analysis draws upon a library of DLS data to recreate the measured data and determine a sample’s size distributions (Figure 3).
+The second method of DLS analysis (regularization analysis) draws upon a library of DLS data to recreate the measured correlation function and determine a distribution of sizes within a sample (Figure 3).
 Both of these analysis methods follow the latest ISO standards for particle size analysis by DLS as stated within ISO 22412:2017.

 DLS-Combo_r3-1536x600-1@2x-1536x60011